Master's Programs Assessment

 Assessment Plan

-Students will be surveyed upon completion of the program to assess their learning within each of the Master’s core courses.
-Individual specializations will assess their programs using exit interviews.
-The department will conduct a periodic evaluation of our courses to determine the effectiveness of meeting learning objectives based on student data.
-Also, the department will use data on the format of courses to make scheduling decisions about how often courses are offered in any particular format.
+Students have been surveyed upon completion of the program to assess their learning within each of the Master’s core courses.
+Historically overall program objectives have been assessed using individual exit interviews during the final semester of coursework.
+The department conducted periodic evaluations of courses to determine the effectiveness of meeting learning objectives based on student data.
+The department also used data on the format of courses to make scheduling decisions about how often and in what format courses are offered.

 Learning Objectives